Xiaomi Mi MIX 2S

 Xiaomi Mi MIX 2S is an Android phablet manufactured by Xiaomi.
 Xiaomi unveiled a new version of the Mi MIX 2, the Mi MIX 2S, on 27 March 2018.
-Powered by the Qualcomm Snapdragon 845, it features the same 5.99 in 1080p IPS LCD display found on the Mi MIX 2, a new dual 12 MP camera, Qi wireless charging, and is pre-loaded with Android 8.0 Oreo.
+Powered by the Qualcomm Snapdragon 845, it features the same 5.99 in 1080p IPS LCD found on the Mi MIX 2, a new dual 12 MP camera, Qi wireless charging, and is pre-loaded with Android 8.0 Oreo.

 The Mi MIX 2S received a score of 97 on DxOMark.

+Design

+The Mi MIX 2S featured a ceramic back and aluminum frame.
+The front-facing camera was placed in the right corner below the screen.
+The power button and volume rocker were on the right side.
+The SIM tray and MicroSD card slot were on the right.
+The USB-C port and mono speaker were on the bottom.
+The Mi MIX 2S did not have a 3.5mm audio jack.
+The phone's color variants included white and black.
+The fingerprint sensor was located on the back.